 Lyon is a delight to wander.
 You’ll spend most of your time between the ancient alleys of Vieux Lyon and the grander streets of the Presqu’île, perhaps with forays into the appealingly gritty district of Croix-Rousse.
 You’ll rarely find yourself walking for more than half an hour, with café terraces aplenty for stops en-route.

 Venture a little further, and there’s even more to discover: inventive contemporary restaurants in the modern quarter of the city; the vineyards of the northern Rhône; the charming village of Pérouges.

 3. It’s home to some of France’s best museums

-Chief among Lyon’s attractions is the stand-out Musée des Confluences, one of our top new tourist attractions in the world, devoted to science and anthropology.
+Chief among Lyon’s attractions is the stand-out Musée des Confluences, devoted to science and anthropology.

 The city also holds an excellent Musée des Beaux-Arts, with works from the likes of Rubens and Rembrandt, while you’ll find exhibitions by big names such as Yoko Ono and Andy Warhol in the Renzo Piano-designed Musée d’Art Contemporain (MAC).
 Make time, too, for the Institut Lumière, which celebrates the birth of cinematography.

 4. It’s got some awesome places to stay